-Industrial Packaging Acquisitions and Divestitures
+Industrial Packaging and Paper Packaging Acquisitions and Divestitures

-During the first six months of 2008, the Company completed three acquisitions of industrial packaging companies for an aggregate purchase price of \$66.6 million.
-These three acquisitions consisted of a joint venture in the Middle East in November 2007, acquisition of a 70 percent interest in a South American company in November 2007, and the acquisition of a North American company in December 2007.
-These industrial packaging acquisitions are expected to complement the Company's existing product lines that together will provide growth opportunities and scale.
+During the first nine months of 2008, the Company completed acquisitions of four industrial packaging companies and one paper packaging company for an aggregate purchase price of \$73.7 million.
+These five acquisitions consisted of a joint venture in the Middle East in November 2007, the acquisition of a 70 percent interest in a South American company in November 2007, the acquisition of a North American company in December 2007, the acquisition of a company in Asia in May 2008, and the acquisition of a North American paper packaging company in July 2008.
+These industrial packaging and paper packaging acquisitions are expected to complement the Company's existing product lines that together will provide growth opportunities and scale.
 These acquisitions, included in operating results from the acquisition dates, were accounted for using the purchase method of accounting and, accordingly, the purchase prices were allocated to the assets purchased and liabilities assumed based upon their estimated fair values at the dates of acquisition.
-The estimated fair values of the assets acquired were \$33.7 million (including \$15.9 million of accounts receivable and \$8.2 million of inventory) and liabilities assumed were \$8.2 million.
-Identifiable intangible assets, with a combined fair value of \$9.5 million, including trade-names, customer relationships, and certain non-compete agreements, have been recorded for these acquisitions.
-The excess of the purchase prices over the estimated fair values of the net tangible and intangible assets acquired of \$31.6 million was recorded as goodwill.
+The estimated fair values of the net assets acquired were \$45.3 million (including \$16.1 million of accounts receivable and \$8.2 million of inventory) and liabilities assumed were \$22.6 million.
+Identifiable intangible assets, with a combined fair value of \$10.3 million, including trade-names, customer relationships, and certain non-compete agreements, have been recorded for these acquisitions.
+The excess of the purchase prices over the estimated fair values of the net tangible and intangible assets acquired of \$40.7 million was recorded as goodwill.
 The final allocation of the purchase prices may differ due to additional refinements in the fair values of the net assets acquired as well as the execution of consolidation plans to eliminate duplicate operations, in accordance with SFAS No. 141, "Business Combinations."
-This is due to the valuation of certain other assets and liabilities that are subject to refinement and therefore the actual fair value may vary from the preliminary estimates.
-Adjustments to the acquired net assets resulting from final valuations are not expected to be significant.
-The Company is finalizing certain closing date adjustments with the
+This is due to the valuation of certain other assets and liabilities that are subject to refinement and therefore the actual fair value may vary from the preliminary e